-As discussed in "Note 10 - Derivatives" we terminated our interest rate swap, which we used to manage exposure to variable cash flows on our borrowings under our senior secured term loan, in the second quarter of 2020 and recorded a realized loss in our consolidated statement of operations.
+As discussed in "Note 11 - Derivatives" we terminated our interest rate swap, which we used to manage exposure to variable cash flows on our borrowings under our senior secured term loan, in the second quarter of 2020 and recorded a realized loss in our consolidated statement of operations.
 We have not had an interest rate swap on our consolidated balance sheet since this termination.
-In addition, as discussed in "Note 4 - Commercial Mortgage, Subordinate Loans and Other Lending Assets, Net," we recorded a net realized loss on the sale of seven of our commercial real estate loans, two restructurings, one payoff of a previously impaired loan, and one foreclosure.
+In addition, as discussed in "Note 4 - Commercial Mortgage Loans, Subordinate Loans and Other Lending Assets, Net," we recorded a net realized loss on the sale of one of our subordinate loans during the year ended December 31, 2021 and a net realized loss on the sale of seven of our commercial real estate loans, two restructurings, one payoff of a previously impaired loan, and one foreclosure during 2020.

-We also believe it is useful to our investors to present Distributable Earnings prior to realized loss on investments and realized loss on interest rate swap to reflect our operating results because (i) our operating results are primarily comprised of earning interest income on our investments net of borrowing and administrative costs, which comprise our ongoing operations and (ii) it has been a useful factor related to our dividend per share because it is one of the considerations when a dividend is determined.
-We believe that our investors use Distributable Earnings and Distributable Earnings prior to realized loss on investments and interest rate swap, or a comparable supplemental performance measure, to evaluate and compare the performance of our company and our peers.
+We also believe it is useful to our investors to present Distributable Earnings prior to realized losses and impairments on real estate owned, investments and interest rate swap to reflect our operating results because (i) our operating results are primarily comprised of earning interest income on our investments net of borrowing and administrative costs, which comprise our ongoing operations and (ii) it has been a useful factor related to our dividend per share because it is one of the considerations when a dividend is determined.
+We believe that our investors use Distributable Earnings and Distributable Earnings prior to realized losses and impairments on real estate owned, investments and interest rate swap, or a comparable supplemental performance measure, to evaluate and compare the performance of our company and our peers.